 Description: Temporary disable battery for servicing the system.
 After selecting this item, the system will be automatically powered off, then ready to be serviced.

-Note: the battery will be automatically enabled when the AC adapter is reconnected.
+Note: The battery will be automatically enabled when the ac power adapter is reconnected.

 Beep and Alarm